camunda/blog.camunda.org/content/post/2019/11/camunda-bpm-7120-released.md

 ### Time-triggered Listeners for User Tasks

-For a manual task, it is sometimes necessary to automatically trigger certain actions after some amount of time (e.g. for escalation, reassignment, email notifications, etc.).
+For a manual task, it is sometimes necessary to automatically trigger certain actions after a specific amount of time (e.g. for escalation, reassignment, email notifications, etc.).

-Starting in 7.12, the workflow engine can execute time-triggered listeners for User Tasks in your processes.
+Starting in 7.12, the Workflow Engine can execute Time-triggered Listeners for user tasks in your processes.

-For example, the following process contains a time-triggered listener for the User Task "Pick Items":
+For example, the following process contains a Time-triggered Listener for the user task "Pick Items":

 {{< figure class="teaser no-border" src="time-triggered-user-task-listener.png">}}

-The time-triggered listener will result in the invocation of the task listener class `com.example.ReassignListener` after one hour.
+The Time-triggered Listener will call the task Listener Class `com.example.ReassignListener` after one hour.

-You can configure the listener in Camunda Modeler as follows:
+You can configure the Listener in Camunda Modeler as follows:

 {{< figure class="teaser no-border" src="timeout-listener-process.gif">}}